 09 Jul Get to Know Your Antioxidants

-Antioxidants, a health buzzword that came to widespread attention after a scientific discovery on the effect of antioxidants on chronic conditions was made in the 90s .
+Antioxidants first came to widespread attention after a scientific discovery was made on the effect of antioxidants on chronic conditions in the 90s .

-Antioxidants are substances that protect our body against free radicals, unstable molecules that cause damage to the cells and DNA.
+Antioxidants are substances that protect our body against free radical and unstable molecules that cause damage to the cells and DNA.

-Antioxidants counteract this chemical reaction by donating electron to neutralize the free radicals.
+Antioxidant vitamins counteract this chemical reaction by donating an electron to neutralize the free radicals.
 They also play a key role in DNA repair mechanisms and maintaining cell longevity.

 Yes, you read right.
-Antioxidants slow down aging!
+Antioxidant vitamins slow down ageing!

-Some examples of antioxidants are Vitamin C, E and beta-carotene.
-Besides oranges that are commonly cited as sources of vitamin C, there are many other fruits packed with immense antioxidants.
+Some examples of antioxidant vitamins are Vitamin C, E and beta-carotene.
+Besides oranges that are commonly cited as sources of vitamin C, there are many other fruits packed with immense antioxidants for the skin.

-Blueberries, Cranberries, Strawberries, Raspberries… Berries in general are excellent sources of antioxidants.
-They contain high levels of anthocyanins, pigments that exert antioxidant properties and give its red-purple-blue colors.
+Blueberries, Cranberries, Strawberries, Raspberries… Berries and berry supplements in general are excellent sources of antioxidants.
+They contain high levels of anthocyanins, pigments that exert antioxidant properties and give their red-purple-blue colours.
 It is no wonder that berries are called superfruits.
 The more, the berrier!

-Not just any type of grape but the Muscadine grape, native to the southern part of USA.
-It contains 40 times more antioxidants than an average grape.
-It is also high in resveratrol, a natural food ingredient with antioxidant and anticancer properties found commonly in grapes and red wine.
+The Muscadine grape, native to the southern part of the USA, contains 40 times more antioxidants than an average grape.
+It is also high in resveratrol, a natural antioxidant food ingredient with anticancer properties found commonly in grapes and red wine.

 Sorry to coffee lovers, but tea gets the vote when it comes to antioxidant capacity.
-In particular, Matcha tea contains 10 times more antioxidants than green tea and 14 times that of wild berries .
-This seems to explain why Japan, the matcha haven has one of the world’s longest average lifespan.
-Purple tea originated from Kenya also contains high levels of antioxidants, boasting 15 times more anthocyanins than blueberry.
+In particular, Matcha tea contains 10 times more antioxidant vitamins than green tea and 14 times that of wild berries .
+This seems to explain why Japan, the matcha haven, has one of the world’s longest average lifespans.
+Purple tea, originating from Kenya, also contains high levels of antioxidant vitamins, boasting 15 times more anthocyanins than blueberries.

 You can now have it all.
-Rejuvenate, Antioxidant Infused Shot is an antioxidant-packed healthy beverage extracted from 7 kinds of premium berries including USA Cranberry, Canada Wild Blueberry and USA Muscadine grape.
-It also contains Kenya Purple Tea and resveratrol that provides powerful antioxidant properties.
+Rejuvenate Antioxidant Infused Shot is an antioxidant-packed healthy beverage extracted from 7 kinds of premium berries including USA Cranberry, Canada Wild Blueberry and USA Muscadine grape.
+This berry supplement also contains Kenya Purple Tea and resveratrol that provides powerful antioxidant properties.